VERITAS Overview

 Solar power

-VERITAS has two solar array wings with three solar panels on each wing.
-The arrays deploy shortly after launch and have a total area of just over 300 square feet (28 m2).
-They produce about 3,400 Watts of power at the distance of Earth's orbit, and about 5,900 Watts at Venus.
+VERITAS will have two solar array wings with three solar panels on each wing.
+The arrays will deploy shortly after launch and have a total area of just over 300 square feet (28 m2).
+They will produce about 3,400 watts of power at the distance of Earth's orbit, and about 5,900 watts at Venus.
 One side of the outermost solar array panel on each wing is used as a drag flap during aerobraking.

 Mission Phases